wgapl/wgapl.github.io/the_plan.md

 {% include JB/setup %}
 This page represents

 - Write a few papers with the Motion Control Lab and get into a PhD program
 - Buy a rural plot of land
 - Build a laboratory

+1. Grow vegetables in a vertical indoor garden
+2.
+3. Sell smoked chicken and falafel burgers along with BBQ chicken sausage links from some neat little food truck with a smoker/grill, a nice fryer, and all the things a food truck needs, like a snocone machine.
+I wasn't joking about that falafel truck.
+I want to sell Hindu, Halal, and Vegan food.
+4. Experfy course
+5. Design and print vinyl patterns for shirts and sell them online.
+There's less of a business for the printing than there is for awesome designs.
+People will buy ideas, especially ideas in the form of Heavy Fruit of the Loom T-Shirts.
+Just be creative and market, market, market!
+You'll sell T-Shirts for goodness sake.
+Give away $5000 in gift cards as a promotion, use social media to promote your products, and press your advantages in every way you can.
+It is going to be 7 May 2016 before I know it.
+Be ready.
+Have that portion of wgapl.com ready to launch.
+6. Buy a piece of land with the proceeds from the above businesses for a much larger scale vertical farm as well as a home.
+Put the land in Andrea's name.
+7. Build a fab shop and start hammering out robots.

+I know I said I wasn't going to go all out with the list, and I didn't.
+I simply outlined my thoughts on making money between where I am right now, with a garage full of almost all the tools I need to build vertical planters but with only room for a hundred or so in the best place for them.

+Since my problem seems to be having enough space that can be devoted entirely to plants, it would probably make sense if I would build some sort of piece of furniture one could place against the wall to hold their vertical planters.
+I'll work out the details and put them up here.

+My email address won't be working for the next 60 days as I am transfering services to Google domains.
+Take a picture with some elephant you slaughtered Mr. CEO.
+I won't mind.
+HA!
+As if.
+What a jerk.
+Anyway, I'm taking my business elsewhere.
+The 60 day waiting period will be worth it.
+I can figure out how to get all of the things done that I need to do to host the site with my own code, if not my own infrastructure.
+Then later I can talk with my ISP and Domain provider about hosting using my own infrastructure with the ability to go back to using infrastructure as a service whenever necessary.

 - Study basic biogerontology by automated high-throughput experimentation
 - Find effective therapies to fight the symptoms of aging
 - Build and program robots